flutter/flutter-intellij/docs/building.md

 Update the changelog, then generate plugin.xml changes using `bin/plugin generate`.
 Commit and submit these changes.

-Verify that the file `./resources/jxbrowser/jxbrowser.properties` has been copied from `./resources/jxbrowser/jxbrowser.properties.template` with the `<KEY>` replaced with a valid JXBrowser key to be used in the built Flutter plugin.

 For major releases:
 - Name the branch `release_<release number>` and push to github
 - Run `bin/plugin make -r<release number>` to build the plugin for all supported versions